lamek/dash_getting_started/README.md

 lessons needs to end with a dopamine hit payoff (but it should if possible without forcing.)

-5. Libraries and packages
-    * "Set's up" the app by properly organizing code and doing a bit of quick prep so remaining lessons can stay focused.
-    * Introduces
-        * Dart libraries
-        * export statements
-        * Streams via stdin.listen (Probably gloss over)
-        * imports the shared lib, which contains test data for development
-    * App functionality
-        * App code is moved into the `lib` folder.
-        * The app
 6. Object Oriented Dart
     * Command pattern
     * Introduces